-Division 35 does not apply to Growers who do not carry on a business or who carry on a business other than as individuals (alone or in partnership).
+11 Division 35 does not apply to Growers who do not carry on a business or who carry on a business other than as individuals (alone or in partnership).

-149. Where a Grower with income for NCL purposes of \$250,000 or more (that is, the Grower does not satisfy the income requirement in subsection 35-10(2E)) incurs a loss in an income year from carrying on their business activity in a way that is not materially different to the scheme described in this Product Ruling, and the discretion in paragraph 35-55(1)(c) is exercised for that year, the Commissioner will be satisfied that:

-- it is because of its nature that the business activity of the Grower will not produce assessable income greater than the deductions attributable to it; and - there is an objective expectation that within a period that is commercially viable for the afforestation industry, the Grower's business activity will produce assessable income for an income year greater than the deductions attributable to it for that year (apart from the operation of subsections 35-10(2) and (2C)). - 150.
-A Grower will satisfy the income requirement in subsection 35-10(2E) where the sum of the following amounts is less than \$250,000: - taxable income for that year (ignoring any loss arising from participation in the Project or any other business activity); - total reportable fringe benefits for that year; - reportable superannuation contributions for that year; and - total net investment losses for that year. - 151.
-In each individual year where the Commissioner's discretion is exercised, a Grower within either paragraph 148 or paragraph 149 of this Ruling who would otherwise be required to defer a loss arising from their participation in the Project under section 35-10 until a later income year is able to offset that loss against their other assessable income.
+- 151. The exceptions to the loss deferral rule depend upon the circumstances of individual Growers and are outside the scope of this Product Ruling. - 152.
+The Commissioner will apply the principles set out in Taxation Ruling TR 2007/6 Income tax: non commercial business losses: Commissioner's discretion when exercising the discretion. - 153.
+Where a Grower with income for Division 35 purposes of less than \$250,000 (that is, the Grower satisfies the income requirement in subsection 35-10(2E)) incurs a loss in an income year from carrying on their business activity in a way that is not materially different to the Scheme described in this Product Ruling, and the discretion in paragraph 35-55(1)(b) is exercised for that year, the Commissioner will be satisfied that: - it is because of its nature that the business activity of the Grower will not satisfy one of the four tests set out in section 35-30, 35-35, 35-40 or 35-45; and - there is an objective expectation that within a period that is commercially viable for the afforestation industry, the Grower's business activity will satisfy one of those tests or produce assessable income for an income year greater than the deductions attributable to it for that year (apart from the operation of subsections 35-10(2) and (2C)). - 154.
+Where a Grower with income for Division 35 purposes of \$250,000 or more (that is, the Grower does not satisfy the income requirement in subsection 35-10(2E)) incurs a loss in an income year from carrying on their business activity in a way that is not materially different to the scheme described in this Product Ruling, and the discretion in paragraph 35-55(1)(c) is exercised for that year, the Commissioner will be satisfied that: - it is because of its nature that the business activity of the Grower will not produce assessable income greater than the deductions attributable to it; and - there is an objective expectation that within a period that is commercially viable for the afforestation industry, the Grower's business activity will produce assessable income for an income year greater than the deductions attributable to it for that year (apart from the operation of subsections 35-10(2) and (2C)). - 155.
+A Grower will satisfy the income requirement in subsection 35-10(2E) for an income year where the sum of the following amounts is less than \$250,000: - taxable income for that year (ignoring any loss arising from participation in the Project or any other business activity); - 'reportable fringe benefits total' for that year; - 'reportable superannuation contributions' for that year; and

+'total net investment losses' for that year.

+156. In each individual year where the Commissioner's discretion is exercised, a Grower within either paragraph 154 or paragraph 155 of this Ruling who would otherwise be required to defer a loss arising from their participation in the Project under section 35-10 until a later income year is able to offset that loss against their other assessable income.